Quantitative stochastic homogenization and large-scale regularity: Higher-order regularity theory and Liouville theorems

 \item[{$\mathrm{(iii)}_k$}] There exists $C(k,d,\Lambda)<\infty$ such that, for every $R\geq \X_s$ and $u\in \A(B_R)$, there exists $\phi \in \A_k$ such that, for every $r \in \left[ \X_s, R \right]$, we have the estimate

 \end{enumerate} In particular, $\P$-almost surely, we have, for every $k\in\N$,

 \end{theorem}

 Theorem~\ref{t.regularity} allows us to think of the finite-dimensional space $\A_k$ in the same way that we think of harmonic polynomials.
 The third statement says that we can approximate an arbitrary solution of our equation by these ``heterogeneous polynomials'' to the same precision that an analytic function can be approximated by true polynomials.
 This fact has important consequences and, from a computational perspective, greatly reduces the complexity of the space of solutions.
+We think of~{$\mathrm{(iii)}_k$} as a ``large-scale $C^{k,1}$ estimate.''